root-project/root/core/doc/v600/index.md

 A rootmap file now contains:

 -   One (or more) section for forward declarations.
 These are real C++ forward declarations of templates and namespaces.
-This is needed for cling to be able to parse templates' instantiations and for some autoloading functionalities.
+This is needed for Cling to be able to parse templates' instantiations and for some autoloading functionalities.
 -   One (or more) libraries sections.
 These sections describe the ensamble of